 Simply put, the process includes uploading data to Approve.com, integrating with NetSuite and your SSO, configuring the approval routing and forms, and running UAT.

-Based on our experience, we put an emphasis on change management and provide simple training materials, one-on-one demo sessions to important stakeholders and power users and post-launch hypercare.
+Based on our experience, we put an emphasis on change management and provide simple training materials, one-on-one demo sessions with important stakeholders and power users, and post-launch hyper care.